-Whether it’s a boat, lake, ocean or pool, you can’t automatically assume your dogs and cats will take to life on the sea.
-Pets like firm, stable surfaces – and water does not a firm surface make… So before you plan your next water outing, be sure that you and your pet know what to expect.
-Here are a few tips to prepare your pet for day on the boat:
+Whether you’re enjoying a boat, lake, ocean or pool – you can’t automatically assume your dogs and cats will take to life on the sea.
+Pets prefer firm, stable surfaces – and water does not a firm surface make… So before you plan your next water outing, be sure that you and your pets are prepared for life at sea.

 Don’t assume your pet will automatically take to boating.
 Most dogs and cats like firm, stable surfaces, and a boat can be anything but stable.
 Before you plan an outing with your pet, take your pet for a short test run and see how they do.

-But we recently found another way to keep your pets safe on boats and in the water that we love – most impressively, it keeps your dog’s head out of the water in case they pass out!
+We recently found another way to keep your pets safe on boats and in the water that we love – most impressively, it keeps your dog’s head out of the water in case they pass out!
 Check out the new WaterCollar – A PFD for Dogs.

 Store Fishing Tackle Away from Pets

 Nosy pets in fishing tackle can spell disaster!
 Make sure there are no hazardous or dangerous materials within your pet’s reach.
 Keep hooks safely stored and out of the way.

 Fishing line can cause a host of problems if your pet eats it.
 Such an experience always results in an expensive trip to the veterinarian.
 Make sure your fishing tackle is stored safely.

 When you’re on water, the reflection from the sun can cause a lot more damage than normal.
 UV rays create many dangers – including skin cancer and blindness.